ABOUT RaspEX Kodi

 Compatibility :: August 2019

 Unfortunately not all systems made for Raspberry Pi 3 and 2 will run on the new Raspberry Pi 4 computer.
 They need to be upgraded with a new kernel.
 I therefore have to upgrade the systems I distribute.
 I.e. RaspEX, RaspEX with OpenCPN, RaspEX BunsenLabs, RaspEX Kodi, RaspAnd Marshmallow, RaspAnd Nougat 7.1.2, RaspAnd Oreo 8.1, RaspAnd Pie, EXTON OpSuS Rpi, FedEX Rpi3 and RaspArch.
 I have until now (190812) only upgraded RaspEX, RaspEX Kodi, RaspArch and RaspEX with OpenCPN.
+Read about the new Raspberry Pi 4.

 1. Running Kodi